-A trip to the Walt Disney World Resort comes with many expenses, your lodging being one of the top costs.
+A trip to Walt Disney World Resort comes with many expenses, your lodging being one of the top costs.
 At Disney resorts, this cost is further increased if your party has more than four people since the vast majority of lodging options are limited to four or less in a room.
-To cut down on this expense, many people consider lodging at an offsite location.
-However, some of the perks you receive as a Disney resort guest can be valuable enough that you do not want to lose out on them.
-So, how can you minimize your lodging expense while still reaping the benefits of being a Disney resort guest?
+To cut down on this expense, many people consider lodging at an off-site location.
+However, some of the perks you receive as a Disney Resort hotel guest can be valuable enough that you do not want to lose out on them.
+So, how can you minimize your lodging expense while still reaping the benefits of being a Disney Resort hotel guest?
 For those of you who can drive to Orlando and are willing to camp with a tent or small camper, Disney’s Fort Wilderness Campground is the best option for you.

-Planning my family’s visit to Disney World, we originally were going to drive and stay at one of Disney’s value resorts since they are the least expensive lodging options.
+Planning my family’s visit to Disney World, we originally were going to drive and stay at one of Disney’s value resorts since they are the least expensive lodging option.
 However, with a family of five, I discovered that a regular room would not accommodate us and a suite would have to be reserved instead.
 This was much more costly and actually was more expensive than reserving two regular rooms.
-I did not want to spend that much on our lodging, especially since we would not be in our rooms much, but I did want the Disney resort perks.
+I did not want to spend that much on our lodging, especially since we would not be in our rooms much, but I did want the Disney Resort perks.
 It was at this point that I checked out the Disney campground at Fort Wilderness.
-I discovered that each campsite could have up to 10 guests (with more than two adults being a few extra dollars a day each), which worked out great for my family.
-Selecting a tent or pop-up camper campsite on loops 1500 or 2000 was the least expensive choice and was more than $1,000 less for our 8-day stay than the cheapest room available to us.
+I discovered that each campsite could have up to 10 guests, which worked out great for my family.
+Selecting a tent or pop-up camper campsite was the least expensive choice and was more than $1,000 less for our 8-day stay than the cheapest room available to us.
 Even though we were staying at the Disney campground in a tent, we received the same perks for being resort guests as those staying in a Disney luxury suite.

-1. Starting 180 days from your arrival date, you can make advance dining reservations for your arrival date as well as the rest of your stay, up to 10 more days.
-Non-Disney resort guests can only make a reservation 180 days in advance, so they miss out on the expanded reservation window and have to arrange reservations for additional days of their trip by contacting Disney when each of the other desired dates reaches the 180 day window.
+1. Starting 180 days from your arrival date, you can make Advance Dining Reservations for your arrival date, as well as the rest of your stay.
+Non-Disney resort guests can only make a reservation 180 days in advance, so they miss out on the expanded reservation window and have to arrange reservations for additional days of their trip by contacting Disney when each of the other desired dates reach the 180-day window.
 Appointments for the Bibbidi Bobbidi Boutique have this same perk.

-2. Starting 60 days from your arrival date, you can start making FastPass+ reservations for your arrival date as well as the rest of your visit.
+2. Starting 60 days from your arrival date, you can start making FastPass+ reservations for your entire trip.
 Non-resort guests are limited to 30 days from each date they plan to visit.

 If you are interested in making reservations at the most popular dining spots or obtaining a FastPass+ for the most popular attractions, the expanded reservation window for resort guests is a huge advantage.
-Without this perk, I would likely not have been able to make an early morning breakfast reservation at Cinderella’s Royal Table or a FastPass+ time for five of us to meet Anna and Elsa.
+Without this perk, I would likely not have been able to make an early morning breakfast reservation at Cinderella’s Royal Table or a FastPass+ time for five of us to ride Seven Dwarfs Mine Train.

-3. Each day, one or sometimes two of the parks have Extra Magic Hours either in the morning or the evening.
-These Magic Hours are outside of the regular park hours and are only available to Disney Resort guests.
-(Note that according to the Undercover Tourist crowd calendar, days that a park has Magic Hours are generally not recommended dates for a visit due to increased crowd levels.
-Be sure to read the post on when to use Extra Magic Hours for more details.)
+3. Each day, one or sometimes two of the parks have Extra Magic Hours in the morning or the evening (before the park opens or after the park closes).
+These Extra Magic Hours are outside of the regular park hours and are only available to Disney World Resort hotel guests.

 "What's Fort Wilderness camping like?"

-Fort Wilderness receives the highest ratings available from various rating groups.
 Like the rest of Disney World, there is outstanding attention to detail at the Disney campground and cast members make an effort to keep everything in tip-top shape.
-The Disney campsites have a paved parking area and a large, well-packed sandy pad for pitching a tent or parking a pop-up tent camper.
+Our campsite had a paved parking area and a large, well-packed sandy pad for pitching a tent or parking a pop-up tent camper.
 The pad is very solid, as it took some effort to pound our metal tent stakes in place.
 Water and multiple electrical outlets are available near each pad and are disguised to look like a tree stump from the front.
 There are multiple comfort stations spread throughout the Disney campground, so bathrooms and showers are never too far away.
 A camp store offers basic food and supplies.
 The check-in time for Fort Wilderness camping is a relatively early 1 p.m.

 While the cost savings of staying at the Disney campground at Fort Wilderness is the biggest plus when compared to other Disney resorts, there are a few drawbacks.

-2. Fort Wilderness is a natural setting, and as such there are wild animals on the grounds.
+2. Fort Wilderness is a natural setting, and as such, there are wild animals on the grounds.
 One night we awoke to find that an opossum had crawled under the side of our tent and was rummaging around.
+The Fort's squirrels are notorious thief, too.
+On the flip side, watching baby turkeys meander and hearing the birds sing in the morning is very cool.

-3. Camping out you are exposed to the weather.
+3. You are exposed to the weather.
 We were fortunate that it did not rain while we were there at the end of November, but it did get down to 40° one night.
 We had brought an electric heater, which worked well for us.

 4. Since you will need to use the comfort stations for the restroom and shower, you may need to wait if they are full.
 We did not have any problems with this, but it can happen.